Padikkadha Medhai: Plot

 Rao Bahadur Chandrasekar, a wealthy stockbroker, lives with his wife Parvathi, three sons (Thyagu, Sridhar and Raghu), their wives and two daughters (one widowed and another unmarried).
 Rangan, an uneducated and naïve orphan, is raised as a family member and he in return is very dedicated to this family, especially his adopters – Chandrasekar and Parvathi.
 Parvathi promises her dying poor friend that her friend's daughter Lakshmi would be married to Parvathi's son.
 But since her son loves another woman, Rangan agrees to marry Lakshmi to keep up Parvathi's word.
 On the day of his younger daughter's betrothal, Chandrasekar loses heavily in the stock market.
-The engagement is cancelled by the groom's father seeing the sudden change of fortunes.
+The engagement is cancelled by the groom's greedy father after he sees the sudden change in the family's fortunes.
 The fate of the house changes dramatically as the creditors storm the house, demanding repayment of their money.
 The sons' behaviour also changes drastically.

 Though Raghu and Lakshmi take good care of Chandrasekar and Parvathi, the other family members insult them now and falsely accuse Lakshmi of stealing valuables.
 Lakshmi pleads with Rangan to leave the household, but he refuses.
 Understanding the situation, Chandrasekar and Parvathi forcibly send Rangan and Lakshmi away to enable them to live in peace, away from the turmoil.
 The naïve Rangan leaves and obtains work in a factory.
 He saves money to gift Chandrasekar his favourite cigars which he could not live without.
 When Rangan presents the cigars, he is reprimanded for being a spendthrift by Chandrasekar's family.
 Rangan leaves with a broken heart.

 Rangan misses Chandrasekar's family and tries to come to their help on every occasion.
-Chandrasekar is pulled into more litigation; unable to take the stress, he dies.
+Chandrasekar gets entangled in more litigation, and soon dies on account of the stress.
 Parvathi is neglected by her children; when she falls ill, Rangan gets her treated.
 The creditors announce a public auction of Chandrasekar's house to recover their dues, and the sons do nothing to save their house.
 Rangan saves the factory owner's son (whose engagement to Chandrasekar's daughter had been cancelled) from an accident.
 The owner offers Rangan money, but he makes him realise that money is not everything; with Lakshmi, he convinces him to have his son marry Chandrasekar's younger daughter.
-The owner buys Chandrasekar's house in the auction and gifts it to Rangan for saving his son, who in turn gives them to Chandrasekar's family.
+The owner buys Chandrasekar's house in the auction and gifts it to Rangan for saving his son, who in turn gives it to Chandrasekar's family.
 Rangan unites everyone and gets appreciation for his unconditional love for the family.